dojo/framework/docs/en/testing/supplemental.md

 #### `assertionTemplate.insertSiblings()`

-Returns a new assertion template with the passed children either inserted either `before` or `after` depending on the `type` passed.
+Returns a new assertion template with the passed children inserted either `before` or `after` depending on the `type` passed.

 ```tsx
 .insertSiblings(